chachapranu/mew-agent/README.md

 - **Async/Await Patterns** throughout the application
 - **Dependency Injection** for testable, modular design

-Perfect for learning AI agent development with .NET!
+Perfect for learning AI agent development with .NET on Linux desktop environments!